Choose the right structure for your social enterprise

 Community Benefit Societies

 A Community Benefit Society (CBS) conducts business for the benefit of the community.
-Profits are not distributed among members or external shareholders, but returned to the community.
+They don't distribute profits to members or external shareholders but reinvest them in the community.

 How Community Benefit Societies operate